Rufus M. Rose House

 The Rufus M. Rose House is a late Victorian, Queen Anne style house located in the SoNo district of Atlanta, Georgia.
-Occupying a narrow lot on Peachtree Street, one and half blocks south of North Avenue, the house was built in 1901 for Dr. Rufus Mathewson Rose.
-The architect was Emil Charles Seiz (1873-1940), who designed many residential and commercial structures in the city, including the 1924 Massellton Apartments on Ponce de Leon Avenue.
+Occupying a narrow lot on Peachtree Street, one and a half blocks south of North Avenue, the house was built in 1901 for Dr. Rufus Mathewson Rose.
+The architect was Emil Charles Seiz (1873–1940), who designed many residential and commercial structures in the city, including the 1924 Massellton Apartments on Ponce de Leon Avenue.

 Architecture

 The house is an extremely rare example of a nineteenth-century town house built for one of Atlanta's wealthy citizens.
 Its red-brick exterior consists of bayed and multi-gabled facades interspersed with numerous window shapes and sizes, and numerous fireplaces.
 The original slate roof and front porch have been lost.

 Additionally, the property has carved, marble steps that originally ascended directly from the sidewalk on Peachtree Street up to the front porch.
 The home's tiny yard is the "singular survivor from Peachtree's residential heyday."